DV

 Strategy & risk

-JEPI tracks SPX with a covered call approach; JEPQ tracks NASDAQ 100 with a covered call approach; QYLD tracks NASDAQ 100 with a covered call approach; SPYI tracks S&P 500 Index with a seeks to generate high monthly income in a tax efficient manner while targeting equity appreciation. approach.
+JEPI tracks SPX with a covered call approach; JEPQ tracks NASDAQ 100 with a covered call approach; QYLD tracks NASDAQ 100 with a covered call approach; SPYI tracks S&P 500 Index with an options approach.

 Fund details